rafgraph/the-listener/README.md

 - Set passive event listeners by adding `passive` to the key string.
 Not all browsers support passive event listeners and `the-listener` will only set a listener as passive if the browser supports it, otherwise the listener will be set as a normal listener.
 See the [passive event listener explainer][passiveExplainer] for more information.

 - Set capture phase listeners by adding `capture` to the key string.

+- Set non touch and mouse event listeners by adding `forceSetMouse` and/or `forceSetTouch` to the key string.
+Without the force set option, if the event is not a recognized mouse or touch event then a listener is not set. `forceSetMouse` will set a listener on mouseOnly and hybrid devices. `forceSetTouch` will set a listener on touchOnly and hybrid devices.
+If both are present, then `the-listener` will set a listener on all devices (it will only be set once on hybrid devices).

 - If there are multiple handlers for the same event, i.e. the same event appears in multiple keys of the `eventsAndHandlers` object, then `the-listener` will add multiple event listeners to the target for that event (and all the handlers will get called when the event fires).